 <script> tag that goes onto your site.

-When you create an environment and attach an adapter, the environment provides this
+When you create an environment and attach a host, the environment provides this

 <script> tag for you to put on your pages.

 When a user browses your site, the Embed Code

 <script> tag retrieves the Build from your host server and performs your defined actions within the browser.